a creative place-making, community papermaking Prototype.

 In 2018, I was awarded a Creative Community Fellowship, a program by D.C. based National Arts Strategies that brings together cultural trailblazers for six months, to learn life-changing skills and to see dreams become reality — and drive transformation through arts and culture.

-2019 - A Prototype Space, and Important Questions
+2019 - A Prototype Space

 From August 2019 to March 2020, this project idea and its various programs were piloted in a brick-and-mortar location in downtown Pawtucket Rhode Island, thanks to a generous grant from NAS and Barr Foundation.

-• Co-design sessions - 3, three-hour co-design sessions with SCLT Summer Youth Staff who learned the design thinking process, and collaborated with each other to co-design and make handmade paper notebooks from the Japanese Knotweed they had been removing from Galego Community Farm.
+• Co-design sessions - 3 co-design sessions with SCLT Summer Youth Staff who learned the design thinking process, and collaborated with each other to co-design and make handmade paper notebooks from the Japanese Knotweed they had been removing from Galego Community Farm.
 They made the paper, brainstormed product ideas, voted to make notebooks, and hand-bound a set of prototypes.

 • Partnership Events - 4 public-facing partnership events in collaboration with local environmental groups, grass-roots arts organizations, neighborhood businesses, and a culinary job training program for youth.
 Events included Japanese Knotweed papermaking at the Blackstone River Watershed Council, a free papermaking plus dinner event at Harvest Kitchen, hula-hoop papermaking for the Pawtucket Arts Festival, and a free make ‘n take papermaking table at East Bay Bike Way Art Day.